chevereto/docker/docs/UPGRADING.md

 # Upgrading

-The upgrade process refer to (1) Syncing this repository, (2) Re-build the Chevereto container image and (3) Update your running containers.
+To upgrade your Chevereto application you need to (1) Sync repository, (2) Re-build the container image, and (3) Update Chevereto instances.

-🪄 Follow the steps below to easy upgrade your Chevereto instances.

-## Step 1: Sync
+## Step 1: Sync repository

 Sync this repository to get the latest changes.